Biographies Characteristics Analysis

 Explanation:

-odd is a function whose sign changes when the sign is changed x.
+A function whose sign changes when the sign changes is called odd. x.

 The graph of an odd function is symmetrical with respect to the origin (Fig. 2).